ElektraInitiative/libelektra/doc/markdownlinkconverter/README.md

   combination with the README.md of the containing folder.
 * Anchors wont work in imported markdown pages.

+## github specialities

+* github supports source code fences with syntax highlighting which are not recognised by Doxygen.
+  Thus `sh` after the fence is removed for Doxygen.

 ## Link Validation

 ### internal links